lizzie102938/lizzie102938/README.md

 <h1 align="center">Hi 👋, I'm Lizzie</h1>
 <h3 align="center">Web developer from London, living in Berlin.
 Recent graduate of Le Wagon's Full-Stack Web Development Bootcamp.</h3>

-- 🌱  I’m currently learning **React and Redux**
+- 📚 I’m currently learning **React and Redux**

 - 📫  How to reach me **lizzielerwill@hotmail.com**

-- 🏗️  After working in sales and marketing for global spirits brand, I decided to make a change and dive into World of web development.
+- 🍸 💻  After working in sales and marketing for global spirits brand, I decided to make a change and dive into World of web development.

-- 🚀  My final project at Le Wagon was an idea I pitched to my peers, which was then voted for us to develop.
+- 🏓 My final project at Le Wagon was an idea I pitched to my peers, which was then voted for us to develop as a team.
 [Skill-Up](https://github.com/lizzie102938/Skill_Up_Project/) at www.skill-up.xyz .
 This is an evolving project - watch this space!

 - 🤝  Actively looking for my next step in web development at a company with shared values and great people.